Montreal-Quakers/website/_pages/alerts/covid-19.md

 ---
 As a COVID-19 prevention measure, we have updated our worship schedule:
 * Sunday meeting: at the regular time via **videoconference on the internet** until at least {{ site.covid-close-date-en }}.
-* Midweek meeting: **videoconference on the internet** at the regular time for the entirety of fall 2020.
+* Midweek meeting: Wednesdays starting the 9th of September via **videoconference on the internet** for all of fall 2020.
 * Quebec City worship group: at the regular time via **videoconference on the internet** until at least {{ site.covid-close-date-en }}
 * Laurentian worship group: **in person** at the regular time, but it is better to [call first](/laurentians#contact).